dmp3799/ME396P_Final_Project/README.md

 - Do NOT select any more directories if prompted
 - Output: training_results folder

+### 3. 50 Epoch Visualization
+- Download VisualizeResults_Final.py
+- Download all_data_a.csv to same directory as above.
+- Download evaluation_trial_a_4.csv to same directory as above.
+- Run script.

-### 3. Bonus Stick Figure Simulation
+### 4. Bonus!
+Stick Figure Simulation
+- Download StickFigSim_Final.py
-- Download InverseKinematics_GaitData.mot
+- Download InverseKinematics_GaitData.mot to the same folder where you will run StickSim_Final.py
+- Run script.
+See comments for details on how the simulation works.
+- Animation will save as a .gif in this same directory, named 'DEMO_WalkingStickFig.gif'